RobotecAI/rai/README.md

 # RAI

 > [!IMPORTANT]
-> **RAI is in beta phase now, expect friction.
-Early contributors are the most welcome!**
+> **RAI is meant for R&D. Make sure to understand its limitations.**

-RAI is a flexible AI agent framework to develop and deploy Gen AI features for your robots using ROS 2.
+RAI is a flexible AI agent framework to develop and deploy Embodied AI features for your robots.

 ---